kaliypsocraft/something-awesome/REPORT.md

 - Completed advanced web exploitation challenges, particularly focusing on session management vulnerabilities.
 - Began learning about heap exploitation techniques, which will add depth to my Something Awesome Project.
 - Drafted additional CTF write-ups for the ongoing project, covering techniques like Cross-Site Scripting (XSS) and SQL Injection.
-- Attended a guest lecture on modern cryptographic attacks, which helped me explore new areas for research.

 ### What I need to improve?
 - Refine my understanding of heap exploitation, as some concepts are still unclear.